Mexican jewelry, What Is Special About It?

 Mexican master silversmiths (maestros plateros) are renowned for their impressive craftsmanship, design and imagination.
 All of them started their training at a young age, playing at the workshops of their parents, later to start their apprenticeship by performing basic techniques that would evolve through the years, until they learn how to be a silversmith.
 This process can usually take from ten to fifteen years.

-The insistence on handwork and the value placed on experimentation impelled the achievement of the Mexican silver movement.
-Though nowadays it is undeniable that it faces big challenges, because the mass production has taken a big toll on this market.
+Though nowadays it's undeniable that handcrafted jewelry faces big challenges, because the mass production has taken a big toll on this market.
 People have chosen to go for cheap/disposable costume jewelry over the one that still preserves the flavor, hard work and looks of a handmade product.

 Many of the early silversmiths who worked for Spratling developed their own workshops and became famous in their own right.
 Nowadays you can still find their grandchildren innovating, designing and creating beautiful objects and jewelry in silver, combining different techniques and materials such as precious or semi-precious stones, ceramic, leather, rubber, wood, to enhance their creations, improve the look and attractiveness of the jewelry, making it more eye appealing to their customers.